tsipkens/mat-tfer-pma/README.md

 This program contains two main components:

-1. A MATLAB package, `+tfer_PMA`, which contains the relevant functions for evaluating the transfer function of a PMA.
+1. A MATLAB package, tfer_PMA, which contains the relevant functions for evaluating the transfer function of a PMA.
 Such a package is designed to be imported into other projects (e.g. it has been imported into [mat-2d-aerosol-inversion][https://github.com/tsipkens/mat-2d-aerosol-inversion]), where it can speed or improve the accuracy of PMA data inversion.

-2. Various `main*.m` scripts that are used to call and analyze the transfer function under different conditions.
-Of particular note is the `main.m` script that evaluates the full range of available methods and produces figures similar to those in the associate paper [(Sipkens, Olfert, and Rogak, 2019a)][ast19] and poster [(Sipkens, Olfert and Rogak, 2019b)][eac19].
+2. Various `main*` scripts that are used to call and analyze the transfer function under different conditions.
+Of particular note is the `main` script that evaluates the full range of available methods and produces figures similar to those in the associate paper [(Sipkens, Olfert, and Rogak, 2019a)][ast19] and poster [(Sipkens, Olfert and Rogak, 2019b)][eac19].

 These two components are each discussed in more detail below.

-## 2. The transfer function package: `+tfer_pma`
+## 2. The transfer function package: +tfer_pma

 This package forms the core of the program and can be used in other projects (e.g. it has been imported into [mat-2d-aerosol-inversion][https://github.com/tsipkens/mat-2d-aerosol-inversion]).

-#### 2.1 Functions to evaluate transfer functions: `tfer_*.m`
+#### 2.1 Functions to evaluate transfer functions: `tfer_*(...)`

-As noted above, the core of this program is a set of functions evaluating the transfer function for the various cases presented in the associated work, that is the functions featuring the names `tfer_*.m`.
-The file names feature case letters, corresponding to different assumptions about the particle migration velocity and flow conditions discussed in the associated work, as well as `diff` and `pb` suffixes for those transfer function that include diffusion and assume parabolic axial flow conditions, respectively.
+As noted above, the core of this program is a set of functions evaluating the transfer function for the various cases presented in the associated work, that is the functions featuring the names `tfer_*`.
+Further details on these functions are provided below.

 ###### 2.1.1 Input and output arguments